benschaf/flash-cli/README.md

 ### Import/Export
 - Import: Allow users to import existing vocabulary lists from other sources (e.g., Quizlet, Anki).
+    - Just the import from quizlet would be an amazing ap in itself because exporting from quizlet to a spreadsheet is a pain.
 - Export: Enable users to export flashcards (e.g., as CSV files) for sharing or backup.

 ### Integration with Language APIs